 How cold is it at your house today?
 It’s an unbelievable 5* this morning at my house.
-The perfect morning to make doughnuts.
+The perfect morning to make fast and easy doughnuts.
 You’ll be so, so glad you did!

 The first thing to remember about this recipe is to use cheap canned biscuits.